tonypincheng/RETrace2/README.md

 ## Reproducibility Notes

+**Alignment Reproducibility**: Single-threaded BWA-MEM is used by default (`threads = 1`) for reproducible results.
+Multi-threading can introduce ~0.1-0.2% variance in target counts due to non-deterministic handling of multi-mapping reads.
+Use `--threads 4` for faster processing if variance is acceptable.

 **Tree Variation**: Phylogenetic trees may vary between runs due to algorithmic tie-breaking.
 This is normal behavior.
 Use bootstrap analysis to assess node confidence.

 **Published Analysis**: See [notebooks/](notebooks/) for code examples and analysis workflows used with published datasets.